silversaddle/Getting-and-Cleaning-Data-Course-Project/README.md

 * `UCI HAR Dataset/train/subject_train.txt`

-Loads data, labels and subjects from UCI HAR dataset to a `data.frame`.
-The returned `data.frame` contains a column `Activity` with labels integer codes, a column `Subject` with subjects integer codes and all other columns from data.

 ## Manipulating data

-*Merges the training and the test sets to create one data set and rename variables "subject" and "activityNum"
+Merges the training and the test sets to create one data set and rename variables "subject" and "activityNum"

 ## Writing final data to .txt